-Associate professor in Environmental History, PhD in History of Technology.
+Associate professor/ Docent in Environmental History, PhD in History of Technology.

-Guest senior lecturer and guest researcher at LTU.
+Guest associate professor and guest researcher at LTU.

 Project leader of Pandemic in the (sub) Arctic North: A supra- and crossdisciplinary data collection on experiences, resilience and social mobilisation during the Covid19 pandemic focusing on Norrbotten county.
 FORMAS Dnr 2020-02706.
 3,089 MSEK.

 I earned my PhD degree in History of Technology in 2007, at the Royal Institute of Technology with the dissertation Taming exotic beauties: Swedish hydropower constructions in Tanzania in the era of development assistance, 1960s-1990s.

 Associate Professor in Environmental History, Åbo Akademi University, 2020.

 Since 2008 I have lectured and researched financed mainly by external funds from the Swedish Research Council and FORMAS.
 December 2008 until December 2018 I was a researcher at the Centre for Gender Research at Uppsala University.
 From January 2017 I am at the Centre for Multidisciplinary research on racism, CEMFOR, at Uppsala University.

 Since fall 2017 I am part time guest researcher at the Unit of History at Luleå University of Technology, since 2020, part time guest university lecturer as well.